-Simply put, CBD oil is a highly concentrated oil form of cannabidiol (CBD).
+Simply put, it is a highly concentrated oil form of cannabidiol.

 The oil is extracted from a marijuana plant that contains high levels of CBD.
-Once extracted, the CBD oil is often diluted with another carrier oil, like coconut or MCT oil.
-A higher concentration of CBD within a CBD oil product means higher potency.
+Once extracted, the oil is often diluted with another carrier oil, like coconut or MCT oil.
+A higher concentration of CBD means higher potency.

 CBD is legal in Canada and regulated along with all phytocannabinoids under the Cannabis Act.
 The date this act began was October 17, 2018.

-Be aware that crossing into the US or another country with this CBD products is prohibited.
+Be aware that crossing into the US or another country as cannabis products are prohibited.
 Many CBD users don’t realize this, which is why the number of Canadians detained at border crossings continues to increase.

 Many unique systems make up the human body.
 One of these is the endocannabinoid system (ECS), which has a lot to do with different body functions.
 These functions are affected by how the ECS receptors (called CB1 and CB2) receive and translate signals from endocannabinoids, which are created by the body.

 As mentioned earlier, cannabis is made up of many compounds, called cannabinoids.
 The two most common cannabinoids are CBD and THC.
-When these cannabinoids are ingested, they attach onto the CB1 and CB2 receptors of the ECS and function in a similar way to the body’s endocannabinoids.
+When these cannabinoids are ingested.
+They attach onto the CB1 and CB2 receptors of the ECS and function in a similar way to the body’s endocannabinoid system.